alecsloan/cryptolio/README.md

 * Add setting for sorting cards (Market Cap, holdings, price, etc)
 * Add multi-language support

+# Known Issues
+* Although input values on the back of the card are represented with commas, values that have a comma in them cannot be input.
+* The Heroku cors proxy app is being restricted and this will affect the CoinmarketCap datasource.
+CoinGecko is unaffected.
+* When you update the dropdown limit setting you have to refresh for the asset dropdown to update.

 ## Changelog
 A sentence that is ~~striked~~ indicates a Todo that was fulfilled.